Zygle/SegMesh/README.md

    - automatically with fine seeding
 5. Solve the random-walk segmentation on the CPU.
 6. Optionally merge fine oversegmented regions.
-7. Render the result with one color per segment.
+7. Render colored segments with optional black borders.

 ### Manual segmentation